src-d/go-billy-gluster/README.md

 This package provides a basic [go-billy](https://github.com/src-d/go-billy) driver to access [gluster](https://www.gluster.org/) volumes.
 It uses libgfapi so it's not needed to mount the volume locally.

-Currently only basic actions are available, that is:
+So far, following actions are implemented:

 * `Create`
 * `Open`